Catrionamcd/DolFin-Surf-Shop/README.md

 The predominant colour is cool blue: #a9f6fc for the background.
 Font colours is muted grey with black for the heading.

-### Typography
-The fonts selected were: Lato for simplicity.
+The font Lato as selected for simplicity.
 ### Data Models

 ![Data Model](assets/images/.png)